 - a.
-Policy regarding STCW endorsements as CEO and 2EO for 750 kW/1,000 HP or more and less than 3,000 kW/4,000 HP is located in this NVIC.
+Policy regarding endorsements as CEO and 2EO is located in this NVIC.
 Enclosure (1) discusses specific qualification requirements for these endorsements.
 Enclosure (2) contains the national assessment guidelines.
 Enclosure (3) may be used to record the completion of assessments.
 Enclosure (4) provides relevant excerpts from the STCW Convention and STCW Code. - b.
 When assessing demonstrations of skills, Qualified Assessors (QAs) are encouraged to use the guidelines in Enclosure (2) or an approved alternative.
 Shipboard QAs may make minor changes to the assessments in Enclosure (2) to reflect differences in shipboard equipment and operating procedures.
 QAs may not make other changes unless prior approval is given by the National Maritime Center (NMC) (46 CFR 11.301(a)(1)(i)). - c.
-Training institutions applying for approval of a course or program that leads to an endorsement as CEO or 2EO for 750 kW/1,000 HP or more and less than 3,000 kW/4,000 HP should state that the guidelines in Enclosure (2) will apply, or provide the guidelines they propose to use.
-However, under 46 CFR 10.402(e), training institutions must submit any significant deviations from these guidelines to the Coast Guard for approval before use. - d.
-Many U.S.-flag vessels use automated engine rooms where engine department personnel work as day workers.
-The Coast Guard will accept service, training, and experience gained by engine department day workers on vessels with automated engine-rooms for endorsements as CEO or 2EO for 750 kW/1,000 HP or more and less than 3.000 kW/4,000 HP.
+Training institutions applying for approval of a course or program that leads to an endorsement as CEO or 2EO should state that the guidelines in Enclosure (2) will apply, or provide the guidelines it proposes to use.
+However, under 46 CFR 10.402(e), training institutions must submit any deviations from these guidelines to the Coast Guard for approval before use. - d.
+Many U.S.-flag vessels use automated engine rooms where engine department personnel work as day-workers.
+The Coast Guard will accept service, training, and experience gained by engine department day workers on vessels with automated engine rooms for endorsements as CEO or 2EO. - e.
+When applying for a CEO or 2EO endorsement, mariners need only submit the completed Enclosure (3), Record of Assessment or equivalent evidence of demonstration of competency, to the Coast Guard.
+The Coast Guard recommends that the applicant retain a copy of Enclosure (3), or equivalent evidence of demonstration of competency, for his or her records.